jenslaufer/Lagrange/_posts/2019-03-13-cnn-to-quantify-image-aesthetics.md

 <img src="/assets/img/top_model_plot.png" alt="Design of top model: Dropout Layer for avoiding overfitting, Dense layer with 10 output classes" width="300%" />

-<br><i><small>Design of top model: Dropout Layer for avoiding overfitting, Dense layer
+<i><small>Design of top model: Dropout Layer for avoiding overfitting, Dense layer
 with 10 output classes</small></i><br>

 ### Refinement

 Several parameters were used for model refinement:

 - Learning rate for dense layers and all layers
 - Learning rate decay for dense layers and all layers
 - Number of epochs for dense layers and all layers
 - Number of images per rating bin used for training
 - Dropout ratio for dropout layer in top model

 The training is done in iterative way: First the model is trained with very few samples and the default values for the parameters above.
 Then